High Return Real Estate, with Jack Gibson

-I started researching other markets, and turnkey real estate popped up in my podcast.
+When I started researching other markets, turnkey real estate popped up in my podcast.

 I realized that turnkey would be a great way for me to start, just simply because I don’t have a lot of the knowledge of how to acquire a property at below-market pricing, find a good deal, rehab it, and get good tenants in place.
 All of that was well above my knowledge base and the time and energy I was willing to put into it.

 I bought a single-family turnkey.
 Because that started getting a great return, I bought more, building a portfolio.
 Pretty soon I had 50 plus units.